chase-seibert/blog/_drafts/laying-someone-off.md

 employed.
 It was your job as a manager to make them more successful.
 It doesn't cost you anything to own that.

-Repeat what they need to do now.
-They need to clean our their desk and go to HR to sign some papers.
+Repeat what they need to do.
+They need to clean out their desk and go to HR to sign some papers.
 Say it a few times; it's hard for anyone to process information in this situation.